 The mental torture of gadolinium contrast toxicity

-Gadolinium contrast agents have known toxicity
+MRI contrast agents have known toxicity

-We talk a lot about how gadolinium contrast agents are toxic to the body.
-They’re toxic to mitochondria and our cells.
-They’re toxic to our tissues, particularly our connective tissues, like bone, skin and joints.
-They’re toxic to our organs, like our livers, brain, kidneys and gut.
+In this article, I’ve written about how MRI contrast dye poisoning damages mitochondria and our cells.
+The toxicity caused by radiology imaging contrast drugs affects our tissues, particularly connective tissues like bone, skin and joints.
+MRI contrast agents are toxic to our organs, like our livers, brain, kidneys and gut.

 Why don't we discuss the effects of stress on people suffering from gadolinium toxicity?

-But today I wanted to talk about how gadolinium is also toxic to us emotionally.
-I talk to quite a lot of people who’ve suffered from a real decline in their health after undergoing one or more gadolinium contrast agents.
-And on Facebook I’ve interacted with even more.
+Through my free clarity calls and client work, I’ve spoken to countless people who’ve suffered from an actual decline in their health after undergoing one or more MRI scans using contrast dyes.
+And on Facebook, I’ve interacted with even more.

 There’s a study that showed petrifying increases in the aggression of multiple myeloma tumor cells and in mice, but a decade later and it hasn’t been cited in a single research paper.
 Nor has any further research been done on its remarkably concerning findings.
 What an absolute disgrace!